 Success Clue #18: Take Care of Your Body and Your Mind

-“I realized that the mind is a muscle and we should train it, too.
-So I was determined to train my brain and get smart.
+“I realized that the mind is a muscle, and we should train it, too.
+So, I was determined to train my brain and get smart.
 I became like a sponge, absorbing everything around me.
 The world became my university.
-I developed such a need to learn and read and take it all in.
+I (needed) to learn and read and take it all in.
 For people who are successful with their intelligence, … they need to exercise the body every day. … If world leaders have time to work out, so do you.” – Arnold Schwarzenegger